azerion/phaser-super-storage/README.md

 Caveats
 =======
-Altho we try our best to store data, in some cases you can consider data lost when a user closes his browser or ends his session.
-I'm talking offcourse about private browsing.
-Both LocalStorage and Cookies will be cleared, so if you want to keep userdata alive their I suggest you try to get people to login and use a custom StorageAdapter to save the data server sided.
+Although we try our best to store data, in some cases you can consider data lost when a user closes his browser or ends his session.
+I'm talking of course about private browsing.
+Both LocalStorage and Cookies will be cleared, so if you want to keep userdata alive there I suggest you try to get people to login and use a custom StorageAdapter to save the data server-side.
 Please note that we use the colon as namespace appendix, so we advice you not to use it yourself.

 Disclaimer
 ==========